JuSquare/AntBot/CelestialCompass/Code/README.md

 * main.cpp: main program.
 Run: sudo ./CelestialCompass name_of_results_file
 * main.h: headers.
 * ResetCompass.cpp: resetting program.
 Must be done before measuring the celestial pattern of polarization (aligns the rotating filters).
 Simply run: sudo ./ResetCompass
+* ComputePsi.py: can be used to compute the angle of polarization using name_of_results_file.txt argument.
+The angular value within [0°;180°[ is stored in a Result.txt file.

 These are the basic files to use on-board a Raspberry Pi 2 B electronic board.
 Stepper motor is Faulhaber AM0820-A-0225-7 and UV photodiodes are SGLux SG01D18.
 Feel free to contact me if any question.